marc-dantas/trellis/README.md

 $ ./src/trellis.lua # or lua src/trellis.lua
 ```

+### Learning resources
+Read [the manual](./MANUAL.md) in this repository to understand how to use Trellis and
+its capabilities

 ## Examples
 For a demonstration of how Trellis works, please see the [examples](./examples) folder.